azoth-lang/azoth.language.reference/src/functions.md

 To return from a function whose return type is `void`, use a return statement without a value, as `return;`.

+## Ignoring Function Return Values

+By default values returned from functions cannot be ignored.
+They must be explicitly discarded with `_ = ...`.
+However, functions can be marked with an attribute that indicates the return value can be ignored.

 ## Diverging Functions

 Azoth has special syntax for [diverging functions](https://en.wikipedia.org/wiki/Divergence_(computer_science)).
 Those are functions that never return by normal means.
 That could be because they always cause an abort (terminate the program), throw an exception, or loop forever.